silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 -rw-r--r--  1 bob bob  366 Feb  6 13:33 table.db.tar.gz
 ```

-After untaring it, we end up with `table.db`.
-Time to see what's in there.
+After untaring it, we ended up with `table.db`.
+It was time to see what was in there.
 The command to query a SQLite database is really simple:

 ```
 root@kali:~/look_into_the_past/opt# sqlite3 table.db "select * from passwords"
 1|nBNfDKbP5n
 ```
-There's our `$pass3`, it's `nBNfDKbP5n`!
+And there was our `$pass3` => `nBNfDKbP5n`!

-A sloppier way to find this password, which I tried before properly querying the database, was to use `strings` on the database file:
+A sloppier way to find this password, which I had foolishly tried before properly querying the database, was to use `strings` on the database file:
 ```
 root@kali:~/look_into_the_past/opt# strings table.db
 SQLite format 3